lhmRyan/deep-supervised-hashing-DSH/README.md

    to a single image, and the labels of these images in "label.dat".
    You can modify this file to extract binary codes from other models.

-7. Run "test.m" to compute the retrieval mAP.
+7. Run "CIFAR-10/test_map.m" to compute the retrieval mAP.
 It is normal if the result is higher than those reported in the original publication.

 -------------------------------------------------------------------------